-Our Radiologic Technology Program is a selective admission, 2-year Associate of Applied Science degree program.
+Radiologic Technology is a selective admission, 2-year Associate of Applied Science degree program.

 Our mission is to provide Radiologic Technologists who demonstrate competency, professionalism and quality patient care skills.

-Successful completion of our 2-year program should allow you to accomplish the following:
+Upon successful completion of our program, you should be able to demonstrate the following:

 The Joint Review Committee on Education in Radiologic Technology (JRCERT) collects completion rates, credentialing examination pass rates and job placement rates for accredited programs across the country.